← Back to all posts

 Practical tips:

-• Negotiate a realistic end date — do not underestimate how long the Saudi visa process takes
+• Negotiate a realistic end date — the Saudi visa process takes 4 to 6 months from the day you start paperwork.
+Build that into your notice conversation.

 • Get your experience letter (Arbeitszeugnis) requested early; you will need it for the visa application